WE SHALL BE LIKE HIM

 Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is.
 (I John 3:2)

-The verse above has sometimes been employed to prove that when Christ appears we suddenly shall be made righteous.
+The verse above has sometimes been employed to prove that when Christ appears, we suddenly shall be made righteous.
 The Scriptures do not admit to this belief.
 Those who will be like Christ when He appears are already in the present world becoming like Him inwardly.
-It is only those who, when He appears, will be changed into His image outwardly.
+Only those will be changed into His image outwardly when He appears.

 What good does it do if God forgives our sins and then we do not learn to walk in righteousness and obedience to Him?
 Remember, the very creation of man was a reaction against the rebellion of the angels led by Satan.
 Man is God’s answer to that rebellion, but only as long as man is sternly is obedient to God.
 Otherwise, man joins the heavenly rebels.